I’m involved in a Supreme Court case and can’t afford the court fees. What can I do?

 Helpful resources

-- Get an Order to Waive Fees (Legal Aid BC): The step-by-step guide is written for those involved in family law matters in BC Supreme Court, but the basic information can apply to other types of matters.
+- Get an Order to Waive Fees (Family Law in BC (Justice Education Society)): The step-by-step guide is written for those involved in family law matters in BC Supreme Court, but the basic information can apply to other types of matters.

 - Applications to Waive Fees (PDF) (Supreme Court of British Columbia): This package compiles what the rules say about waiving fees for civil and family matters and shows what the forms look like.
 It includes a link to individual fillable forms.